-I am graduate student in the Political Science PhD program at Temple University.
-I am currently completing my dissertation which looks at the role of recognition in international politics and law.
-I am currently the Assistant Director of Global Studies, a new interdisciplinary program at Temple and a contributing analyst at Wikistrat.
-In addition to that, I work as Orfeo Fioretos’ research assistant, helping to complete two edited volumes for Oxford University Press.
-I have previously been a Graduate Fellow with the Teaching and Learning Center at Temple University, a Senior Scholar Fellow with the Center for Humanities at Temple, the senior staff member of the graduate student union, and an instructor of record at Temple University as well as Philadelphia University.
+Danielle K. Scherer is the Assistant Director of Global Studies and a PhD candidate in the department of Political Science.
+Her research looks at the role of recognition in international politics and law.
+In addition to teaching the introductory course for the program, she serves as the academic advisor for Global Studies majors and minors.
+She is also a contributing analyst at Wikistrat and has served as a Graduate Fellow with the Teaching and Learning Center at Temple University, a Senior Scholar Fellow with the Center for Humanities at Temple, the senior staff member of the graduate student union, and an instructor at Philadelphia University.

-Damien’s research examines ongoing mutations of national and trans-national identity in Western Europe, and especially France and Germany.
+Damien Stankiewicz is Assistant Professor in the Department of Anthropology.
+His research examines ongoing mutations of national and trans-national identity in Western Europe, and especially France and Germany.
 As a visual anthropologist and anthropologist of media, his research focuses especially on the role that mass media play in (re)configurations of belonging and “culture,” as the nation-state vacillates between Europeanization, globalization, and reconsolidation.
-His first book (UToronto Press, forthcoming) examines how staff at ARTE—a self-consciously trans-national television channel located on the French-German border—went about crafting media intended to promulgate a trans-border and pan-European culture.
+His first book (University of Toronto Press, forthcoming) examines how staff at ARTE—a self-consciously transnational television channel located on the French-German border—went about crafting media intended to promulgate a trans-border and pan-European culture.
 His second project focuses on the uses of media, and especially new media, by far-right nationalist political parties in Europe.
-Damien received his B.A. in International Studies from the University of Chicago (2003), and his Certificate in Culture and Media (2006) and Ph.D.
-(2011) from New York University.
+Stankiewicz received his BA in International Studies from the University of Chicago (2003), and his Certificate in Culture and Media (2006) and PhD (2011) from New York University.

 Professor of Japanese

-Barbara Thornbury is a professor and director of the Japanese program in the Dept. of Asian and Middle Eastern Languages and Studies.
-She holds a B.A. from Smith College and an M.A. and Ph.D. from the University of British Columbia.
+Barbara Thornbury is a professor and director of the Japanese program in the Deptartment of Asian and Middle Eastern Languages and Studies.
+She holds a BA from Smith College and an MA and PhD from the University of British Columbia.
 The author of three books and a number of journal articles and book chapters, she is currently working on research projects related to Japanese literature and film.